-Within HSPH, faculty working with India come from many different departments representing the broad scope of public health opportunities there.
+Within the School, faculty working with India come from many different departments representing the broad scope of public health opportunities there.
 The Department of Global Health and Population (GHP) has been leading a number of these engagements, and several GHP-based programs, such as the International Health Systems Program and the Maternal Health Task Force have strong India links.
-Other departments at HSPH, including Social and Behavioral Sciences, Nutrition, Health Policy and Management, and Environmental Health, are also active in public health-related projects in India.
+Other departments at the School, including Social and Behavioral Sciences, Nutrition, Health Policy and Management, and Environmental Health, are also active in public health-related projects in India.

-GHP Professor Peter Berman and Department of Social and Behavioral Sciences Professor Vish Viswanath are co-coordinating the HSPH-IHP.
-Professor Berman recently returned to HSPH after spending four years leading the World Bank’s Health, Nutrition, and Population program in New Delhi, and is now the Professor of the Practice of Global Health Systems and Economics.
+GHP Professor Peter Berman and Department of Social and Behavioral Sciences Professor Vish Viswanath are co-coordinating IHP.
+Professor Berman recently returned to the School after spending four years leading the World Bank’s Health, Nutrition, and Population program in New Delhi, and is now the Professor of the Practice of Global Health Systems and Economics.
 He is also the director of GHP Educational Initiatives.

-Also contributing to the HSPH Team for the India Health Partnership are:
+Also contributing to the School Team for the India Health Partnership are:

 - Dr. Lisa Berkman is the Thomas D. Cabot Professor of Public Policy and of Epidemiology, and Director, Harvard Center for Population and Development Studies.
 She is also part of the Departments of Social and Behavioral Sciences, Epidemiology, and Global Health and Population.
 Dr. Berkman is an internationally-recognized social epidemiologist whose work focuses extensively on social and policy influences on health outcomes.
 Her research has been oriented towards understanding inequalities in health related to socioeconomic status, different racial and ethnic groups, and social networks, support and isolation.
 Her study “Social networks, family, and care giving among older adults in India” discusses how “India . . . has started to experience the growing pains associated not only with population growth but also an aging society.”

-- Dean Barry Bloom: Former HSPH Dean, Bloom has long-standing research engagement on tuberculosis and disease control with the Indian Council for Medical Research (ICMR).
+- Dean Barry Bloom: Former Dean of the School, Bloom has long-standing research engagement on tuberculosis and disease control with the Indian Council for Medical Research (ICMR).
 Dean Bloom is also a senior advisor to Public Health Foundation of India (PHFI).
 He is the author of the book Tuberculosis: Pathogenesis, Protection and Control (Herndon, VA: American Society for Microbiology, 1994).